 Bookstore Credit Program Eligibility:

-Students are eligible for the Bookstore Credit program if they are degree-seeking, have authorized the University to place a book and supply charge on their student account, and do not have any active holds on their student account.
+Students are eligible for the Bookstore Credit program if they are enrolled in courses, degree-seeking, have authorized the University to place a book and supply charge on their student account, and do not have any active holds on their student account.

 Obtaining the Bookstore Credit: